-Renée Lalonde currently resides in Toronto Canada and is the marketing and communications director of Terroir Hospitality.
-Having spent 20+ years in sales management and public relations, she’s been responsible for strategic planning, innovative program development and execution on a global level.
-She’s had the pleasure of working with a diverse roster of leaders in retail, marketing/advertising, fashion/beauty, travel/tourism and her personal favorite - the food & beverage and hospitality sectors.
-Her main objective in working with Terroir is to engage and help to connect the international culinary community through immersive, experiential forums, tours and events.
+Renée Lalonde currently resides in Toronto, Canada.
+Having spent 20+ years in sales management and public relations she has been responsible for strategic planning, innovative program development and execution on a global level.
+Renee has had the pleasure of working with a diverse roster of leaders in retail, marketing/advertising, fashion/beauty, travel/tourism and her personal favorite - the food & beverage and hospitality sectors.
+Her main objective in working with Terroir is to engage and help to connect the international culinary community through immersive experiential forums, tours and events.